eetpit/weather-app/README.md

 Simple applications for evaluating mobile application development with cross-platform and native development tools.

+The application uses [OpenWeatherMap](https://openweathermap.org/api) API's to fetch and display current and forecast weather data for the current location based on the location information from the device's location services.

 The repository contains two projects:

 ## weather-app-android